 Normally, the amount of ADH in the body is higher during the night.
-High levels of ADH prevent urination throughout the night.
-Low levels of ADH mean that the body will produce large amounts of urine, so going to the bathroom during the night is likely.
+This helps prevent urination while you are sleeping.
+But if the levels of ADH remain low during the night, the body will produce large amounts of urine, so urination during the night is more likely.

 eMedicineHealth Medical Reference from Healthwise

 To learn more visit Healthwise.org